SIRunstoppable/Packet-Sniffer/README.md

 This project does not accept contributions or modifications from external users.

-If you wish to make changes, please fork the repository and do so on your own copy.
+If you wish to make changes, please fork the repository and do so on your own copy but is likely not best practice and definitely in need of optimization/cleanup.
+Any pull requests are appreciated!.